Physio For Tennis Elbow

 What Is Tennis Elbow?

-Tennis elbow, also known as lateral epicondylitis, is a condition that affects the lateral or outer, side of the elbow joint.
-It typically arises due to overuse of the forearm muscles and tendons, particularly the extensor tendons, which attach to the lateral bony part of the elbow.
-This overuse can cause the tendon to become inflamed, resulting in pain and tenderness in the lateral elbow area.
-Despite its name, tennis elbow is not limited to tennis players and can occur in anyone who regularly performs repetitive gripping or twisting motions with their forearm.
+Tennis elbow, medically known as lateral epicondylitis, is a condition that affects the outer (lateral) part of the elbow joint.
+It commonly develops from overuse of the forearm muscles and tendons—particularly the extensor tendons that attach to the bony prominence on the outside of the elbow.
+Repetitive strain can lead to inflammation, resulting in pain, tenderness, and discomfort in the lateral elbow region.

 The Symptoms Of Tennis Elbow?

-Common symptoms of tennis elbow include mild to severe pain in the outer elbow, weakness or stiffness in the forearm, and difficulty gripping or holding objects.
+Common symptoms of tennis elbow include mild to severe pain on the outer part of the elbow, weakness or stiffness in the forearm, and difficulty gripping or holding objects.
+These symptoms often develop gradually and can worsen over time if left untreated.
+Seeking physio for tennis elbow early on can help address these symptoms effectively, reduce pain, and restore strength and mobility in the affected arm.

 Treatment For Tennis Elbow

-Treatment for tennis elbow typically begins with rest, ice, and anti-inflammatory medication.
-In more severe cases, physiotherapy may be recommended to help strengthen the forearm and prevent future injury.
-With prompt and appropriate treatment, most cases of tennis elbow can be successfully managed, allowing you to return to your normal activities without pain or discomfort.
+Treatment for tennis elbow typically begins with rest, ice, and anti-inflammatory medication to reduce pain and inflammation.
+In more persistent or severe cases, physio for tennis elbow is often recommended.
+Physiotherapy focuses on strengthening the forearm muscles, improving flexibility, and addressing the root cause of the injury to prevent recurrence.
+With prompt and appropriate treatment, including a tailored physio program, most cases of tennis elbow can be successfully managed, allowing you to return to your normal activities without pain or discomfort.

 Woman receiving treatment for tennis elbow at Head2Toe clinic.